-Mykonos, a high-end hotspot successfully combines parting and fine art in a unique kind way.
+Mykonos, a high-end hotspot successfully combines parting and luxury villas like Corfu villas with fine art in a unique kind way.
 When you hear about Cyclades islands and Mykonos, one of the first images that pops to your mind is whitewashed houses with deep blue hues, a discreet presence of fuchsia bougainvillea flowers, narrow streets and of course the centuries old windmills.

 One of the things you may don’t know about the cosmopolitan island with its’ world-renowned restaurants and beach clubs is the fact that there is burgeoning art scene which attracts a more discerning kind of tourist to the island.
 Its many galleries and the new Mykonos Arts Festival all point to an exciting cultural blossoming.

 Just a short drive from Mykonos town, the island’s galleries sit inconspicuously among its heaving alleyways, ubiquitous souvenir shops and outposts for luxury brands.
 One street away from Ling Ling is Rarity Gallery.
 Run by Vassilis and Christos for 25 years, the gallery exhibits works — photography, painting and sculpture — from internationally esteemed artists, including Julian Opie and Carole Feuerman.
 The owners create a unique feeling to the visitors, with opera music swelling and spilling into the street while the owner entertains prospective buyers.

 Famous Galleries to visit in Mykonos